 "Europe has intensified its efforts to build clean energy infrastructure as it seeks to wean itself off Russian energy.
 The clearest example of that is the European Commission's RePower EU Plan," Johnson adds.
 "Further impetus is likely to come from higher traditional energy prices, which are exacerbating the cost-of-living crisis and have shifted the economics decisively in favor of cleaner energy resources."

-With both those goals in mind, investors might consider the iShares Global Clean Energy ETF (ICLN (opens in new tab), $20.56) – a juggernaut in its own right as the largest clean-energy ETF and the fourth-largest energy ETF overall, hoovering up more than $5 billion in assets since its 2009 inception.
+With both those goals in mind, investors might consider the iShares Global Clean Energy ETF (ICLN, $15.55) – a juggernaut in its own right as the largest clean-energy ETF and the fourth-largest energy ETF overall, hoovering up more than $3 billion in assets since its 2009 inception.

-Individual stocks include the likes of California-based residential and commercial solar firm Enphase Energy (ENPH (opens in new tab)), Spanish multinational electric utility Iberdrola (IBDRY (opens in new tab)) and Danish wind turbine manufacturer Vestas Wind Systems (VWDRY (opens in new tab)).
+Individual green energy stocks include the likes of California-based residential and commercial solar firm Enphase Energy (ENPH), Spanish multinational electric utility Iberdrola (IBDRY) and Danish wind turbine manufacturer Vestas Wind Systems (VWDRY).

-Green energy and traditional energy often move in different directions, and indeed, ICLN was basically breakeven in 2022 while oil and gas were off to the races.
-And again – 2022's higher traditional-energy prices could spur further investment in cleaner technologies, setting energy ETFs like ICLN up for a more fruitful 2023.
+Green energy and traditional energy often move in different directions, and indeed, ICLN ended 2022 down 5.4% while oil and gas were off to the races.
+So far this year, the fund is off 21%.
+But the decision by Saudi Arabia and Russia to continue with output cuts could spur further investment in cleaner technologies, setting energy ETFs like ICLN up for more fruitful returns in the coming months.